 And if you think only the older uncles can cook up an excellent bowl of mee pok, you are quite wrong.
 Tom does a very good job for his age and experience.

 The juicy handmade fishcake and fishballs are supplied by Tom’s uncle, whose who is called Citizoom (therefore the name, changed from i to y).
 The leek fishcake is only cut into slices just before serving, retaining its moisture within.
-(You can choose to add on additional of the fishcake.)
+(You can choose to add on more fishcake or deep fried dumplings.)

 (The other famous Fishball Noodles stall here is Thye Hong Fishball Noodle.)